llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * Actually, the placement of *imp* `gang` is already a step in this direction.
-Unlike an *imp* `worker` or *imp* `vector`, it's necessitated due to the shift in semantics between gang-redundant and gang-partitioned mode, and it will likely be specified more exactly by the OpenACC standard in the future.
+Unlike an *imp* `worker` or *imp* `vector`, it's necessitated due to the shift in semantics between gang-redundant and gang-partitioned mode, and it is expected to be specified more exactly by the OpenACC spec after 3.0.
 See "Implicit Gang Clauses" above for details.

 Clacc's current mapping of a sequential `acc loop` directive and its clauses to OpenMP is as follows: